continuedev/deploy-os-code-llm/README.md

 ## Contributing

 If you see a way to improve our suggestions here, we welcome you to open a PR or an issue!
 We hope to maintain a community-driven and up-to-date guide of how to deploy an open-source code LLM for a dev team.

+*If you liked this blog post and want to read more about Dev+AI–the community of folks building software with the help of LLMs–in the future, join our monthly newsletter [here](https://continue.dev#newsletter).*